 Irtw-irw: Mummy, Coffin and Cartonnage Set

-Mask and Pectoral: cartonnage, painted and gilded
+Mask, Chest and Plates: cartonnage, painted and gilded (mask only)

 Coffin: wood, painted and gilded